jhnc0513/Prophet-Price-Prediction/README.md

 # Prophet-Price-Prediction

-A simple script that predicts crypto currency price movements using the Prophet library.
+Here's a simple script for forecasting stock/crypto prices using Facebook's Prophet Model